Michael Ennis: Cronulla-Sutherland Sharks

 In 2015, he joined the Cronulla-Sutherland Sharks.
 Ennis played in Game 3 of the 2015 State of Origin series as Robbie Farah withdrew due to injury.
 In the 2015 NRL season, Ennis played 25 games for Cronulla as they qualified for the finals.
-Ennis played in the club's 39-0 elimination final loss against North Queensland.
+Ennis played in the club's 39–0 elimination final loss against North Queensland.

 In 2016, he announced he would retire at the end of the season.
 He finished the season on a high note, winning the 2016 NRL Grand Final in his last game.

 Post playing career

-Media
+In 2019, Ennis joined the Canberra Raiders as a coaching consultant.
+Ennis departed the Raiders and joined the Parramatta Eels again as a coaching consultant.

+In 2023, Ennis had returned to Cronulla as a consultant and to act as the teams Elite Pathways development manager.

+In late 2023, Manly-Warringah announced that Ennis had joined the coaching staff to help the teams hookers and halves.
+Ennis returned as a consultant ahead of the 2025 season.

+On 10 September 2025, the Dragons announced that Ennis would join the team as an assistant coach for the 2026 season.

-Ennis works for Fox Sports coverage of rugby league.
+Ennis currently works for Fox Sports coverage of rugby league.